drjarno/mpi/README.md

 # MPI Seminar
 This repository contains sample code for running simulations using Message Passing Interface (MPI).
 It is part of the MPI seminar given at the University of Ottawa.

+The examples can be run with

+    mpirun -np X ./program

+Replace "X" with the number of processes you want to use and "program" by the name of the example program you wish to run.
 ## Heat
 The code heat.cpp is for a simple 1d heat simulation and demonstrates how to set up MPI and how to let the MPI processes communicate and the use of ghost cells.
 ### Compiling